-The information on page 57 in our Annual Report 2023 under the heading "Liquidity and Capital Resources" is incorporated herein by reference.
+The information on pages 64-65 in our Annual Report 2021 under the heading "Liquidity and Capital Resources" is incorporated herein by reference.

-The description of our lease obligations in Note 3.3 to our Audited Financial Statements included in our Annual Report 2023 is incorporated herein by reference.
+The description of our lease obligations in Note 3.3 to our Audited Financial Statements included in our Annual Report 2021 is incorporated herein by reference.

-The description of our short-term contractual obligations related to a number of agreements, primarily related to research and development activities, in Note 5.3 to our Audited Financial Statements included in our Annual Report 2023 is incorporated herein by reference.
+The description of our short term contractual obligations related to a number of agreements primarily related to research and development activities in Note 5.4 to our Audited Financial Statements included in our Annual Report 2021 is incorporated herein by reference.

-The description of our contingent commitments under our license and collaboration agreements that may become due for future payments in Note 5.3 to our Audited Financial Statements included in our Annual Report 2023 is incorporated herein by reference.
-The contingent commitments entail uncertainties regarding the period in which payments are due because these obligations are dependent on milestone achievements, most of which are not expected to be incurred within the next five years.
+The description of our contingent commitments under our license and collaboration agreements that may become due for future payments in Note 5.4 to our Audited Financial Statements included in our Annual Report 2021 is incorporated herein by reference.
+The contingent commitments entail uncertainties in relation to the period in which payments are due because these obligations are dependent on milestone achievements, most of which are not expected to be incurred within the next five years.